Clinical Negligence – Case Studies

 Court Approves Award for Cerebral Palsy in Excess of £10 Million

 Gemma was diagnosed with cerebral palsy following negligent treatment during her delivery.
 The NHS Trust admitted liability before Court proceedings being issued.

 Compensation to be Paid for Delay in Diagnosis of Meningitis

 James contracted meningitis shortly after he was born.
-The doctors in charge of his care asked another hospital where his mother had been treated when she was 26 weeks pregnant for the results of any tests that had been undertaken.
+His mother had been treated at another hospital when she was 26 weeks pregnant with James.
+James’ doctors contacted this hospital to ask for the results of any tests that were carried on on his mother.

 Bereaved Family Recover Compensation